joelermantraut/joelermantraut/README.md

 👋 Hi!!
 I’m @joelermantraut, engineer student in Argentina.
-Academically, I am teached about electronics, but out of university I have learned a lot of technology and informatics.
+Academically, I am teached about electronics, but out of university I have learned a lot about technology and informatics.
 You can see a bit about it here.
 Some themes in this profile are:

 Electronics
  - STM: